Health Reimbursement Account Information

 What is a Health Reimbursement Account (HRA)?

 A Health Reimbursement Account is an IRS approved, employer-funded plan that reimburses you for out-of-pocket eligible healthcare expenses.
 In most cases, applicable excess Flex Credits will be automatically directed to the HRA account unless you have notified Employee Benefits that you would like to opt out of the HRA.
 If you elect to opt out, you may do so by calling Employee Benefits at 888-550-2203.
 If you opt out, your excess Flex Credits will be forfeited.
 In order to be eligible for an HRA, you must be covered under an employer-sponsored group medical plan (excludes Tricare, Medi-Cal, Medicare, State Exchange, and any individual plan).
-The program includes a "Use It or Lose It" provision, where all claims must be incurred by December 31 of the plan year.
+The program includes a "Use It or Lose It" provision, where all claims must be incurred while the account is active, up to December 31st of the plan year.

 The Health Reimbursement Account (HRA) may be used for reimbursement for qualified health care expenses for you and your eligible dependents.
 Some expenses include: